 Q: Can I rent a car while visiting Cozumel on a cruise?

 A: Yes, you can rent a car for a day while visiting Cozumel aboard a cruise.
 We suggest making your booking in advance because cars can sell out when there are many ships in port.

-DO NOT rent a car through your cruise company, this will cost you a ton more.
+DO NOT rent a car through your cruise company.
+This will cost you a ton more.
 Prebook your rental car online in advance.
-Be sure to select a car rental location near the cruise terminal to making getting your rental car or jeep as easy as possible.
+Be sure to select a car rental location near the cruise terminal to make getting your rental car or jeep as easy as possible.
 Most cruise ships use the port indicated on this map.

 Q: Can you take a rental car to Cozumel?

 A: Yes, you can bring a car to Cozumel on a ferry from Punta Venado.
 See our guide below.

 Q: Is there Uber in Cozumel?

 A: No, currently, Uber is not available in Cozumel.
 If/when Uber is available, we would avoid using Uber in the Yucatan.

 Things to Know When Renting a Car or a Jeep in Cozumel